SeepG/Pizza_Mania/README.md

-Pizza_Mania
-Pizza ordering application
+Pizza ordering application with Ruby

-Index

-- Introduction
-- Description of application
+Name of application: Pizza Mania

 Introduction

-Github Repository link - Our repository is public.
 Link to our GitHub repository https://github.com/SeepG/Pizza_Mania

 Team Pizza Mania - Seep and Sree

-Idea - We have created a pizza ordering application for customers.
-Our application is named "Pizza Mania".

-Description of the application

-Purpose: The purpose was to create an application for a small business and with the help of this online application, reduce waiting time for customers at the outlet.
+Idea: To create an application for a small business and with the help of this online application, reduce waiting time for customers at the outlet.
 Customers can place their orders from home and then collect it from the outlet.

-Functionality: Users come to the website and can select their pizzas, crust and toppings and place their order.
+Functionality: Users come to the website and can select their pizzas, crust & toppings and place their order.

 Instructions for use:
 It initalizes options as per customer's input.
 We have tried an MVP version with two pizzas, toppings and crust.
 We can later scale it up to have more than one pizza in one order, include drinks and taking credit card payment.
-If we have had more time, we could have included more classes.

-We have not used any seperate files or modules.
-Although, we have used classes and methods inorder to avoid repeating the codes for pizza, crust and toppings.

 Screenshots capture our ideation to execution stages.
-We have tried to spend more time together to get app running.

--  Evidence of app idea brainstorming sessions
+Brainstorming

 We brainstormed about many ideas but finally decided on Pizza ordering application.